mkewest/HOI4-AI-Reference-Data/database/scripting/on_actions_core.md

 On actions are hooks that execute effects when specific game events occur.
 They enable automatic script responses to game state changes without manual triggers.

+> [!NOTE] Coverage reflects 1.14+/2024-11 on_actions.
+Keep scope expectations aligned (ROOT/FROM/other temp scopes) and add new hooks from patches to the reference list to avoid silent omissions.

 ## Basic Structure

 On actions are defined in `common/on_actions/*.txt` within a root `on_actions` block: